zafross/Qwoq/README.md

 ## 💡 To Do
 _😋 I will be glad for your help_
-- [ ] Redesign web for more settings
+- [X] Redesign web for more settings
   - [ ] Choose "hot", "new" or "top" in web (reddit marks)
-  - [ ] Choose what type to parse in web (img, video or just text)
+  - [X] +- Choose what type to parse in web (img, video or just text)
-  - [ ] Toggle copyright in web
+  - [X] Toggle copyright in web
-  - [ ] Bot token in web
+  - [X] Bot token in web
-  - [ ] Change the delay between messages in web
+  - [X] Change the delay between messages in web
 - [ ] The number on the progress bar (Example: 53/250)
 - [ ] Parse a video too
 - [ ] Do not send similar messages
 - [ ] A working cancel button (Not functioning now)
 - [ ] Info buttons (Not functioning now)
 - [X] Save settings (config.ini)
-- [ ] Send completed message and turn buttons when progress is done.
+- [X] Send completed message and turn buttons when progress is done.
 - [X] Translate into English